 Dealing with Emotional and Physical Pain

-Recovering from a drug addiction is often not only emotionally painful, but physically painful as well.
-The effect for which you took the drugs in the first place was likely addictive, and when you stop taking the drugs, you will experience withdrawal symptoms that are often the exact opposite of the pleasurable effect that you experienced while taking the drug.
+Recovering from a drug addiction is often not only emotionally painful but physically painful as well.
+The effect of which you took the drugs in the first place was likely addictive, and when you stop taking the drugs, you will experience withdrawal symptoms that are often the exact opposite of the pleasurable effect that you experienced while taking the drug.
 These symptoms can be unpleasant, uncomfortable, and even downright painful.
-Of course, you need to go through this in order to recover, but there may be times when you feel like it is just too hard to follow through with the process.
-Having a support group full of people who are going through or have gone through the same process can help motivate you to continue to do the hard work that you need to do in order to beat the addiction.
-At times, you may be in so much pain that it seems that you will not be able to do this, and it is during these times when you will really benefit from having a team of people who are able to relate to your predicament and who will encourage you to keep on fighting no matter how hard it is.
+Of course, you need to go through this to recover, but there may be times when you feel like it is just too hard to follow through with the process.
+Having a support group full of people who are going through or have gone through the same process can help motivate you to continue to do the hard work that you need to do to beat the addiction.
+At times, you may be in so much pain that it seems that you will not be able to do this, and it is during these times when you will really benefit from having a team of people who can relate to your predicament and who will encourage you to keep on fighting no matter how hard it is.

 Additionally, group therapy for drug treatment often involves the presence of people who have already overcome an addiction.
 These people can be very inspirational to someone who is currently struggling with the problem, as it will serve as proof that it is possible to overcome drug addiction.
 Seeing somebody who has beaten a substance abuse addiction and is now living a happy and productive life can serve as a strong motivator for a person who is trying to overcome an addiction.

 Although there are many benefits to group therapy, it should usually be supplemented with individual therapy as well.
 People who have other mental conditions in addition to the substance abuse problem, such as depression, anxiety disorders, or bipolar disorder, would benefit from working one-on-one with a trained professional while also continuing regular attendance of group therapy sessions.